LiDlab/TransDSI/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
  ![TransDSI Architecture](results/model/Fig1.png)

 TransDSI is a novel, sequence-based _ab initio_ method that leverages explainable graph neural networks and transfer learning for deubiquitinase-substrate interaction (DSI) prediction.
 TransDSI transfers intrinsic biological properties learned from protein sequences to predict the catalytic function of DUBs, leading to a significant improvement over state-of-the-art feature engineering methods and enabling the discovery of novel DSIs.
-Additionally, TransDSI features an explainable module, allowing for accurate predictions of DSIs and the identification of binding regions.
+Additionally, TransDSI features an explainable module, allowing for accurate predictions of DSIs and the identification of sequence features that suggest associations between DUBs and substrates.